-2.1.5.
+2.1.6.
 Reviewing the checkpoints of the Middlenext Code

 Each year, the Board reviews the checkpoints in the Code.
-It reports on its review in the corporate governance report and/or in the registration document.
+It reports on its review in the corporate governance report and/or in the Universal Registration Document.

-2.1.6.
+2.1.7.
 Conferring a mission on a director

 When the Board of Directors resolves that one (or more) of its members should be entrusted with a mission, it shall establish the main characteristics thereof.
-The director concerned does not take part in the vote and the mission is governed by a regulated agreement.
+The director concerned does not take part in the vote and in deliberations.
+This mission is governed by a regulated agreement.

-2.2 Procedures for actions by the Chair and top management
+2.2.
+Procedures for actions by the Chair and top management